yt-project/yt/doc/source/developing/testing.rst

 Unit tests are tests that operate on some small piece of machinery and verify that the machinery works.
 In practice, this means that we make assertions about a piece of machinery and then pytest runs the machinery, verifies that the assertions are true, and ensures that the code runs without crashing.
-An example of a unit test is ``test_all_fields`` in ``yt/fields/tests/test_fields.py``.
+An example of a unit test is :func:`~yt.fields.tests.test_fields.test_all_fields`.

 How to Run the Unit Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^